Ronet05/Skill-Based-Resume-Parser/README.md

 8. Write "flask run" to start the server.

 9. By default, flask opens in port: 5000.
-In a web browser, preferably Chrome, wrtite "localhost:5000".
+In a web browser, preferably Chrome, write "localhost:5000".

 10. The home page should load up a form.